 Vitamin D Helps Improve And Strengthen Oral And Dental Health

 Given that vitamin D helps the body to absorb calcium, it isn’t surprising that it would play a vital role in dental and oral health.
 Its presence helps lower the risk of gum disease and tooth decay.

 Way back in 2011 (Stein & Tipton, 2011), a review noted an ’emerging hypothesis’ that vitamin D was needed for good oral health because of its effect on bone metabolism..
 It also has an “ability to function as an anti-inflammatory agent and stimulate the production of anti-microbial peptides.”

 Vitamin D And Cancer.

 Melanoma is generally very aggressive and difficult to treat.
 However survival rates have doubled in the UK for example in onlt the past 40 years.
 About 300 people are diagnosed with melanoma in its late stages in England each year.
-About 55% of people with this very laste stage form of melanoma survive the disease for 1 year or more compared to 100% when it is diagnosed at the earliest stages.
+About 55% of people with this very late stage form of melanoma survive the disease for 1 year or more compared to 100% when it is diagnosed at the earliest stages.

-Recent evidence points to vitamin D affecting the behaviour of melanoma cells which makes them less aggressive.
+Recent evidence points to vit.
+D affecting the behaviour of melanoma cells which makes them less aggressive.
 Cancer Research UK researchers at the University of Leeds established that this vitamin can affect the behaviour of the signalling pathways in the melanoma cells.
 It slowed their growth and stopped spreading to the lungs.
 The research was published in the journal Cancer Research November, 2019 (Muralidhar et al., 2019).